 One type of pasta from this region I’m dying to try is stuffed gnocchi!!
 Gnocchi are made all over Italy, but stuffed gnocchi are made mainly in Piedmont!
 These gnocchi are made from a potato dough that has meat, cheese or vegetables inside.
 I’m really hoping to make these really soon.
 Another gnocchi recipe made in this region is a gnocchi gratin.
 Potato gnocchi are topped with a Fontina cheese sauce and breadcrumbs and baked until golden brown and bubbly!

 Although the number of pasta recipes in Piemonte are fewer in number than in many of the other Italian regions, they are no less delicious.
-I have already posted some Piemontese recipes and plan to do more, especially the stuffed gnocchi and the agnolotti, so do come back and visit again to get those recipes.
+I have already posted some Piemontese recipes and plan to do more, especially the stuffed gnocchi and the agnolottis like this cheese agnolotti.
+So do come back and visit again to get those recipes.